apache/spark/docs/ml-datasource.md

 ## Image data source

-This image data source is used to load image files from a directory, it can load compressed image (jpeg, png, etc.) into raw image representation via ImageIO in Java library.
+This image data source is used to load image files from a directory, it can load compressed image (jpeg, png, etc.) into raw image representation via `ImageIO` in Java library.
-The loaded DataFrame has one StructType column: "image". containing image data stored as image schema.
+The loaded DataFrame has one `StructType` column: "image", containing image data stored as image schema.
 The schema of the `image` column is:
- - origin: String (represents the file path of the image)
+ - origin: `StringType` (represents the file path of the image)
- - height: Int (height of the image)
+ - height: `IntegerType` (height of the image)
- - width: Int (width of the image)
+ - width: `IntegerType` (width of the image)
- - nChannels: Int (number of the image channels)
+ - nChannels: `IntegerType` (number of the image channels)
- - mode: Int (OpenCV-compatible type)
+ - mode: `IntegerType` (OpenCV-compatible type)
- - data: BinaryType (Image bytes in OpenCV-compatible order: row-wise BGR in most cases)
+ - data: `BinaryType` (Image bytes in OpenCV-compatible order: row-wise BGR in most cases)

 <div class="codetabs">